SumoLogic/sumologic-documentation/docs/send-data/kubernetes/v4/install-helm-chart.md

 ---
-id: install-helm-chart
+slug: /send-data/kubernetes/v4/install-helm-chart
-title: Install the Kubernetes Helm Chart
+title: Sumo Logic Kubernetes Helm Chart Installation
-sidebar_label: Install
+sidebar_label: Installation
-description: Learn how to collect Amazon CloudWatch Logs with a Lambda function.
+description: Learn how to install the Sumo Logic Kubernetes Helm Chart.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

+This page describes how to install the Sumo Logic Kubernetes Helm Chart.

 ## Requirements

 ### Helm

-Sumo Logic’s Kubernetes Collection solution is packaged as a Helm Chart.
+The Sumo Logic Kubernetes Collection solution is packaged as a Helm Chart.
 See the [official documentation][install_helm] for installation instructions for the Helm binary.

 ### Add Helm Chart repository